zararah/zararah.net/_posts/2014/2014-10-26-setting-up-a-new-blog.md

 (or whatever number you want) is something that you’ll have to do throughout the tutorial, if you’re using the newer version of Bootstrap.

 Also, within the code there for post.html I found something that didn’t seem to work - the date_to_long_string here:

-{% highlight ruby %}
+{% highlight ruby %}{% raw %}
   {% include header.html %}

 <div class="row-fluid">